ankitha725/OBSIP2/README.md

 # OBSIP2
-I added landing page in this repo
+I added landing page in this reposiory i used HTML&CSS to create this landing page